akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 This action adds values to a multiselect, a category or a collection.

 Two parameters are required, two other are optional.
- - field : attribute code.
+ - field: attribute code.
- - locale : local code for which value is assigned (optional).
+ - locale: local code for which value is assigned (optional).
- - scope : channel code for which value is assigned (optional).
+ - scope: channel code for which value is assigned (optional).
- - value : attribute value
+ - value: attribute value

 .. tip::